 — Red (@SurvivingGrady) April 3, 2018

 See that look on his face?
 That’s not just pride in a friend’s accomplishments.
+Nor is it the look of a guy who just dumped big cash on his bud at SBG Global sportsbook.
 That’s desire.
 The unquenchable fire burning inside him.
 Because David Ortiz was put on this earth to do one thing: mash the fuck out of baseballs.
 When you take that one thing away from a man… well, that’s a powerfully sad thing.

 Anyway, I gotta figure that Ortiz is the only former Red Sox player — besides Brad Penny, of course — for whom an open door policy is in place.
 You want back in, Papi?
 Just come on down.
 Please.
 Something tells me we could use you come September.